WangNianyi2001/annoying-process-cleaner/README.md

 They seem pretty suspicious, and you have absolutely no idea of what they really do.

 This PowerShell script is for stopping those background stuffs (processes, services, devices).
+It does NOT uninstall/break/invalidate those functionalities, it just cools them down, makes what shouldn't be running calm, and tells them not to automatically start themselves again without being explicitly asked.

+Although, as this script could give your device a nice break for a while, I'm pretty sure certain things WILL redo all the deeds the next time you use them.
+So, my advice is to run this script everytime you fully stopped using those stuffs.
+(Don't run this while working with them!)

 Intended for Windows only! :)